Naveen-S6/Data_Extraction_Healthcare_Project/README.md

 As it is a backend project, not developed frontend part.
 For checking how the server responds for http requests, used postman to trigger http requests and tested the outcome.

+## Result

+This backend functionality can be integrated into the Mr.X Analytics existing software and data can be extracted automatically.
+The extracted data may have some errors, the person who is performing the work has to correct it and submit the response.

+### Benefits

+- Mr.X Analytics can save at least of 30 secs for each document.
+It is small amount of time when looking for one document, but cumulatively it can save a tremendous amount of time which can help the company to complete more documents within the given time and make more profit
+- The company doesn't have to hire extra people in the season time.
+- As it is a combination of automation and manual the error will be very much low.